 Authorized Investments Maximum % Holdings Purchase Restrictions Maximum Maturity Credit Quality US Treasury Bonds, Bills and Notes 100% N.A.
 5 Years N.A.
 Federal Agency Bonds & Notes 100% N.A.
 5 Years Full backing by the federal government of the United States of America Bankers Acceptance 40% 25% limitation to a single issuer 180 days "A-1/P-1" rated by S&P and Moody's or equivalent for domestic banks Commercial Paper 25% 10% limitation to single issuer 270 days "A-1/P-1" rated by S&P and Moody's or equivalent Medium Term Corporate Notes 30% 5% limitation to a single issuer.
-Limited to US licensed and operating corporations 5 years "A3" rated by at least one nationally recognized rating service Negotiable CD 30% National or state charted bank, S&L, or branch of foreign bank 5 years "A" rated by one or more nationally rated credit rating agencies Certificates of Time Deposit 30% See California Government Code Section 53637 360 days Limit to FDIC Insured amount \$250,000, Fully collateralized on amounts over the insured amount in accordance with California Government Code
+Limited to US licensed and operating corporations 5 years "A" rating category, equivalent or better Negotiable CD 30% National or state charted bank, S&L, or branch of foreign bank 5 years "A" rated by one or more nationally rated credit rating agencies Certificates of Time Deposit 30% See California Government 5 years Limit to FDIC Insured amount \$250,000, Fully collateralized on amounts over the insured amount